Why we’re Craft CMS developers

 Upgrading Craft from one version to another is done in the Control Panel.
 It’s a simple process — click to upgrade and then enter your (or your clients') payment details.

-There’s also the option to create a Craft Console account which connects to a separate website where you can view your order history and manage your Craft and plugin licenses.
+There’s also the option to create a Craft Console account which connects to a separate website where you can view your order history and manage your Craft and plugin licences.

 Try the Craft CMS demo